gundeepoberoi/MCRStudentHack/record/Styling_v1.md

 schedule.tsx:
 1. Make sure the part "Schedule" is the updated version
-2. Allign header to centre
+2. Allign header and content to centre
 3.